NCM Warns Of Poor Horizontal Visibility Due To Fog - UrduPoint

 NCM Warns Of Poor Horizontal Visibility Due To Fog

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 30th Dec, 2019) The National Centre of Meteorology, NCM, has called on motorists to take all precautions and follow the traffic regulations regarding the chance of to the Fog formation and poor horizontal visibility.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 31st Dec, 2019) The National Centre of Meteorology, NCM, has called on motorists to take all precautions and follow the traffic rules due to poor or no horizontal visibility.